IMX582

 IMX214 (13MP color sensor), IMX378 (12MP color sensor), IMX582 (48MP color sensor)

 Click on the image for the unencoded full-resolution sensor comparison image.
 Note that these images are about 8x digitally zoomed, and you can find full-resolution uncropped frames here (300 MB).
 Image specifications: Grocery items are at 4m, 33LUX, sensitivity 100ISO.
 Images were taken at 200ms,300ms,400ms,500ms exposure and combined with an HDR script (on the host).
-OAK Series 3 cameras will have native HDR support on the camera itself.

 Additional images